Students mobilize for Harris’ reproductive rights rally

 Beyoncé, Willie Nelson take the stage in support

-Vice President Kamala Harris hosted a rally for reproductive rights Oct.
-25. Musical artist Beyoncé headlined the rally, returning to her hometown to endorse Harris in the U.S. presidential race.
+U.S. Vice President Kamala Harris hosted a rally for reproductive rights in Houston on Oct.
+25. Musical artist Beyoncé Knowles-Carter drew crowds at the rally, returning to her hometown to endorse Harris in the U.S. presidential race.
 Over 30,000 attendees — Harris’ largest rally turnout so far, her campaign said — packed the Shell Energy Stadium, emblazoned with signs saying “Trust Women” and “Vote for Reproductive Freedom.”

 “I know sometimes in Texas, folks are like ‘Is it worth it?
 Does it make a difference?’
 Harris said at the rally.
 “Yes, it does … momentum is on our side.”

-Over 70 Rice students attended the rally, with the help of Benjamin Kagan and Sammi Frey.
+Rice Young Democrats organized a group of over 70 students to attend the rally, led by Benjamin Kagan and Sammi Frey.
 After the event was announced on Oct.
 22, Kagan said he approached contacts at the Harris campaign in hopes of involving students.
-After obtaining “friends and family” seats at the front of the stadium floors, Kagan and Frey, a Hanszen College sophomore, said they recruited students to attend and arranged carpools to transport people to the stadium.
+After obtaining “friends and family” seats at the front of the stadium floors, Kagan and Frey said they recruited students to attend and arranged carpools to transport people to the stadium.

-“We expected maybe 20, 25, people,” said Kagan, a Baker College freshman.
+“We expected maybe 20, 25, people,” Kagan, a Baker College freshman, said.
 “But within a very short time of sending out an [RSVP] form … we were inundated with people reaching out, and many, many sign-ups.”

 Over 1.5 million people signed up for the rally, with lines wrapping around the stadium and spilling into the roads.
 Students like Ridhi Dondeti, a Jones College freshman, and Matthew Hong, a Brown College senior, said they waited for as long as four hours.